Your accountLog in Basket Search

 Using and building set lists

 To ensure that the right people get paid, you need to let PPL know your set list – that is, which tracks you have played.
-Contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. and request their Music Usage Reporting Template.
+Contact [email protected] and request their Music Usage Reporting Template.
 You can report at any interval you choose, eg, monthly, quarterly or yearly.

 As you build a database of the tracks that you use and record, their key identifier (the ISRC) against them, it will get easier and easier to make a report.